 Physicians find death notification physically and emotionally difficult, with evidence of increased heart rate, heart rate variability, and cortisol levels immediately after the event.10,11,12,13 Common emotional reactions in emergency physicians faced with the task of death notification are sadness (60%) and disappointment (38%), resulting in insomnia in 37%.13 The cause of death, the patient's age, the presence of family, and the similarity to self are the most common reasons cited by emergency physicians for powerful impact of a recent death notification experience.13,14 The need to rapidly switch between the cool emotional state required to lead a resuscitation and that of a warm empathic informant bearing difficult and tragic news may exacerbate this situation for the physician.
 The following factors also increase the stress level for the physician: racial and ethnic differences between the physician and the family, lack of a clear family leader, a nontraditional family (e.g., broken or blended), and situations in which the physician is personally emotional or cannot control his or her own reaction.15

 Skillful death notification is a priority in emergency medicine practice.2,3 Protocols to enhance communication skills for delivering bad news in the ED improve satisfaction of survivors.16 The use of successful methods to communicate effectively with families may also mitigate physician burnout and reduce stress on ED staff.17 First, providers must seek to understand and anticipate their personal emotions.
 Second, providers must learn to use compassionate communication methods in the delivery of this information.
-Third, providers must provide precise and complete ...
+Third, providers must provide ...